by Cindy VanDyke

 The Triangle: Goals

 The triangle represents goals, dreams, visions, and manifesting.
 Think of pyramids, arrow heads, and sacred mountains.
 These things bring direction, revelation and discovery into our view.
-When we reach for a goal, we tend to notice triangles.
+When we reach for a new goal, we tend to notice triangles.

 Disclaimer: The views and opinions expressed in blog entries are those of the author(s) and do not necessarily reflect the official policy or position of Heart Niagara.